 Disabled persons allowance

 On Thursday 23rd January RNIB will be having Jim Maguire from the Land and property registration service giving a short talk in RNIB conference room from 10.30am – 11.30am, about the scheme.
 If you would be interested in coming along please register with Olive Rodgers on 028 90334133 by Friday 17th January.

 Over the years RNIB have been working closely with the IFA at the National Stadium – Windsor Park, to improve accessibility at the Northern Ireland matches.
 As part of this work they offer a number of free seats for people with sight loss – together with a ‘carer’ – to attend a Northern Ireland match and experience audio description.

 The idea is for you to ‘try before you buy’.
 If you go to a match and find that you enjoyed it then you can buy your own ticket for future games – your sighted guide goes free and you can still access the audio description.

 If you have not been to a match since loosing your sight and you would like to try this – then please get in touch with Olive Rodgers.
 Olive will hold a list of everyone interested and work her way down when advised of tickets.
 If you are offered tickets but cannot go then you can stay on the list but you go to the bottom again.

 You can only get free tickets once as you are expected to pay after this.
 If you are interested in this, please contact Olive Rodgers on 02890334133.

 Lisburn Macular Group

 The Lisburn Macular Society Support Group meet on the second Monday of each month from 11am-12.30pm at The Bridge Community Centre, 50 Railway Street, Lisburn.
-Their next meeting will be on Monday 9th September when Jemma from Lisburn and Castlereagh City Council Waste Management Team will be along to speak.
-If you need any further details contact Anna on 07717603551.
+The Group will not be meeting in December.
+Their next meeting will be Monday 13th January, when Karen Toogood, the Macular Society Regional Manager for Northern Ireland will be speaking.
+If you need any further details please contact Anna on 07717603551.